-factured products are an aggregate of differentiated varieties produced by the firms in the model.
+The model features two types of final goods, agricultural products and manufactured products.
+Manufactured products are an aggregate of differentiated varieties produced by the firms in the model.
 Both these differentiated varieties and agriculture are produced using raw goods as an input, where raw goods are produced from capital, labour and intermediate inputs of manufactured goods.
 These raw goods may be thought of as providing production services.
 They are introduced chiefly to avoid complicating the model with multiple varieties of capital and labour.
 In agricultural production, the raw good is combined with land, whereas it is the sole input in the production of manufactured goods.
 For tractability, agricultural goods will be freely transportable and tradeable across locations, and manufactured goods will be untradeable.
 The differentiated varieties will be tradeable however, and will be subject to iceberg transportation costs.